 For call audits, a shared QA will be provided.

 MAS will operate for 7days a week and from 9.30am to 6.30pm.
-This time may be changed depending on the business requirement and shall be done with prior notification by TANDEM to MAS .
+This time may be changed depending on the business requirement and shall be done with prior notification by TANDEM to MAS

 ACD with Intelligent Routing which checks a database and routes calls to the agents most skilled at meeting a particular need, increasing efficiency and customer satisfaction.

-IT Team for round the clock operations and networking
+IT Team for round the clock operations and networking.

 Provide MIS to TANDEM as per the prior approved formats.